faizaan1abd/mslearn-openai/Instructions/Labs/standalone-lab2-gettingstartedpage.md

 ## Objective

 Understand how to deploy OpenAI models in Azure, configure them, and secure them with API keys.
 Gain skills in Command-line interfaces.
-By the end of this lab, you will be able to:
+By the end of this lab, you will be able to perform the below:

 - **Azure OpenAI Integration**: Gain proficiency in integrating Azure OpenAI Service into your applications to leverage AI-driven functionalities.